 A magnesium deficiency in a marijuana plant can be a serious problem.
-When a plant is suffering from it, the veins of the leaves will start to look light green or yellow in colour, while the areas between the veins may turn pale or develop rust-coloured spots.
+When a plant is suffering from it, the veins of the leaves will start to look light green or yellow in color, while the areas between the veins may turn pale or develop rust-colored spots.
 This creates a clear contrast from the healthy, vibrant green leaves cannabis plants should have.

 Quick Diagnosis: Is This Magnesium Deficiency?